cknizek/maintenance/docs/policies.markdown

 ### Requests
-- We will no longer unclog toilets or clear shower drains full of hair.
+- We will no longer unclog toilets that have no actual plumbing issues.
 For these, you're on your own.